Student Resources

 Boren Awards are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants identify how their study abroad programs or overseas projects, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.

-Boren Awards funding may be applied to programs starting as early as June 4, 2022 or as late as March 1, 2023.
-Applicants will be notified if they have been selected in mid-to-late April of 2022.
+Boren Awards funding in the 2025 application cycle may be applied to programs starting as early as June 1, 2025 or as late as March 1, 2026.

 Learn More